 - Naruto: Sasuke and Itachi may quite possibly break the record for the longest breakup/makeup scenario ever.
 In-universe, it was nine years before they reconciled.
 In actual time, it took over twelve years (retroactively—the series began with Sasuke hating Itachi, but flashbacks showed that they were closer than almost any other characters in the series).
 Far more dramatic than most examples, considering that Sasuke made it his lifelong obsession to kill Itachi.
 And succeeded.

-- A Bug's Life: Flick is banished by Atta for lying, but that doesn’t stop him from opposing Hopper.
+- A Bug's Life: Flick is banished by Atta for lying, but that doesn’t stop him from opposing Hopper, and he gets together with Atta at the end.

-- In all Toy Story films, Woody has an argument and a make up with other toys (Buzz and Jessie), though the second movie is the only where it happens near the climax.
+- In all Toy Story films, Woody has an argument and subsequent reconciliation with other toys (Buzz and Jessie), though the second movie is the only where it happens near the climax.

 - In Monsters, Inc., Mike lets Sully go alone, blaming him for ruining his life, but changes his mind.
-Also, Boo becomes afraid of Sully after he accidently roars at her.
+Also, Boo becomes afraid of Sully after he accidentally roars at her, but comes to like him again when he and Mike come to rescue her.

-- In Up, Carl's determination to go the falls leads to abandon Kevin, which makes Russell feel betrayed.
+- In Up, Carl's determination to go the falls leads him to abandon Kevin, which makes Russell feel betrayed.
+However, Carl eventually makes amends when Kevin's life is in danger by helping save him, leading Russell to forgive him.

 - In Ratatouille, Linguini loses all his cooks after telling the truth about Remy.
 Colette is the only one to come back.

-- The Lion King: between Simba and Nala.
-In the second, Kovu and Kiara don’t really breakup, but he is banished from Pride land.
-In the third, it is Timon and Pumbaa.
+- The Lion King II: Simba's Pride: Kovu and Kiara don’t really break up, but he is banished from Pride Land.

 - Lady and the Tramp